 We built the wooden frame for the mirror door, and took it to a local glass shop for them to customize a mirror to size!
 An inexpensive option that is functional and looks great!

 Skoolie Bunk beds Design

 Our four full-length bunk beds provide comfortable sleeping quarters for all four of our kids.
 Individual bunk curtains offer privacy, while zippered bedding makes it easy to make the beds in the morning, minimizing arguments and hassle.

 Kids sheets: Target

-(The exact sheets I got from Target for the kids bedding is no longer available.
-However these are very similar)
+(The exact sheets I got from Target for the kid’s bedding are no longer available.
+However, these are very similar)

 Decorative pillows: DIY Project

 Back gray fabric: Online